AutoResearch/autora-core/docs/index.md

-# Core Functionality
+# Workflow & State Mechanics

-AutoRA includes core functionality for running AutoRA experiments organized into these submodules:
+AutoRA includes core functionality for defining empirical research workflows.
+This core functionality is organized into these submodules:

+- `autora.variable`, for representing experimental metadata describing the type and domain of variables
-- `autora.state`, which underpins the unified `State` interface for writing experimentalists, experiment runners and theorists
+- `autora.state`, which underpins the unified `State` interface for interacting with experimentalists, experiment runners and theorists
 - `autora.serializer`, utilities for saving and loading `States`
 - `autora.workflow`, command line tools for running experimentalists, experiment runners and theorists
-- `autora.variable`, for representing experimental metadata describing the type and domain of variables
 - `autora.utils`, utilities and helper functions not linked to any specific core functionality

 It also provides some basic experimentalists in the `autora.experimentalist` submodule.
 However, most